What is the Scottish Welfare Fund?

 A Community Care Grant may help if you are about to leave care to live on your own in the community or face going into care because you don’t have the support you need to continue living at home.
 A Community Care Grant may also be able to help if you are a family facing exceptional pressures and need an essential item like a cooker or washing machine but don’t have the money to buy it.
 Usually you will be on benefits before you can get a Community Care Grant.

 As with the Crisis Grant, if you qualify for a Community Care Grant the help you receive will depend on your circumstances.
-You may be given money or you may receive support another way.
-For example, a voucher, fuel card, travel ticket or furniture.
+You may be given money or you may receive support another way; for example, a voucher, fuel card, travel ticket or furniture.

 There are items for which an award from the Scottish Welfare Fund cannot be made.
-You can find a list of these excluded items here.

 Summary of the Scheme